 Also known as the second-largest freshwater lake globally, Lake Victoria is one of the famous landmarks of Kenya.

-Its surface area spans over 68,000 square kilometers and is the largest lake in Africa.
-The lake provides many opportunities for tourism throughout its Kenyan, Tanzanian and Ugandan sides.
+Its surface area spans over 68,000 square kilometers, and it is Africa’s largest lake.
+The lake provides many opportunities for tourism throughout its Kenyan, Tanzanian, and Ugandan sides.